 Instead of delivering outcomes, organizations must focus on what moves employees make to meet goals as well as customer needs and expectations.

 So, how engaged are the employees in your organization?
 How do you know?

 Gathering baseline information can reveal how engaged the workforce really is.
 Most organizations conduct surveys to gather this important information relating to employee engagement (or lack thereof) and ways in which the organization can adapt and more effectively engage employees on the job.

-Comparing the survey results to survey benchmarks can also be very informative in understanding how your scores compare to your industry.
+Comparing the survey results to survey benchmarks is also be very informative in understanding how your scores compare to your industry.